bincrafters/bincrafters.github.io/_posts/2017-09-22-boost-modular-packages-conan.md

 ### Conan.io Background
 Conan.io provides a toolset and platform which is uniquely equipped to create and publish the Boost libraries as separate modular packages.
 The Bincrafters team felt this was a great opportunity, and decided to pursue it.
 Separating the Boost libraries into packages was difficult, however the flexibility and power of Conan made it not only possible, but also maintainable, which was a key concern at the start of the project.

+## Disclaimers
+Prior to using Bincrafters packages, please see the [Bincrafters Disclaimer Page](https://bincrafters.github.io/2017/05/01/bincrafters-package-disclaimers.md).